CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-A potential phase inversion can be detected by examining the variation in the mean phase concerning the polarization voltage.
+A potential phase inversion can be detected by examining the variation in the mean phase concerning the polarization voltage, using the <code>phase_analysis</code> function.
 If the theoretical and measured variations are opposite, a phase inversion has occurred, and it is subsequently corrected.
 </p>

 <p align="center" width="100%">
     <img align="center" width="100%" src=https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/_static/phase_variation_with_voltage.png> <br>
-    <em>Detection of phase inversion with phase variation with voltage</em>
+    <em>Detection of phase inversion with phase variation with voltage (figure generated with <code>phase_analysis</code> function of <code>utils/nanoloop/phase</code> script)</em>
 </p>

 <p align="justify" width="100%">